ARMmbed/uvisor/docs/core/PORTING.md

 ~/code/uvisor/platform/${family}/Makefile.configurations
 ```

 This file configures the build system for your device family.
-The table below shows the symbols that can be defined.
+This table shows the symbols you can define.

 | Symbol           | Description                                                               |
 |------------------|---------------------------------------------------------------------------|